Drupal 7 will reach end of life on January 5th, 2025. There will be no more extensions.

 Backdrop can provide the most value to sites that have invested heavily in Drupal 7, especially those with a lot of custom development.
 Stanford University recently upgraded from Drupal 7 to Backdrop CMS for both their off-campus learning program (solo.stanford.edu) and internal research funding program (seedfunding.stanford.edu), two sites that had extensive custom code.
-They estimated that upgrading to Backdrop was one-fifth the cost of rewriting their code for Drupal 9 — the equivalent of $400,000 in savings for their project.
+They estimated that upgrading to Backdrop was one-fifth the cost of rewriting their code for the lastest version of Drupal — the equivalent of $400,000 in savings for their project.

 Choose a different ecosystem altogether